Minimum Density Power Divergence Estimation for the Generalized Exponential Distribution: Rainfall data analysis

 \section{Rainfall data analysis}

-Here we analyze two rainfall datasets using MDPDE that illustrates the effectiveness of the robust estimation strategy discussed in this paper.
+Here we analyze two rainfall datasets using MDPDE that illustrate the effectiveness of the robust estimation strategy discussed in this paper.
 Both datasets are provided by the Institute for Mathematics Applied to Geosciences (\url{https://www.image.ucar.edu/Data/US.monthly.met/}).
-First, we fit the GE distribution using MDPDE to the monthly rainfall dataset at Brazoria, Texas, United States.
-The observation period is between 1932--1997 and we have 61 observations available (other data are missing).
+First, we fit the GE distribution using MDPDE to the July rainfall dataset at Brazoria, Texas, United States.
+The observation period is between 1932--1997 and we have 61 observations available (other data are missing) across years only for July.
 Treating a month to be a short-period (thus high volatility), the chances of large outliers are higher.
 Second, annual rainfall data at Castro, Texas, United States, are analyzed using the same method.
 The observation period is between 1932--1982 and we have 50 observations available (other data are missing).
-Treating a year to be a long-period (thus low volatility), the chances of large outliers are relatively lower compared to monthly datastes.
+Treating a year to be a long period (thus low volatility), the chances of observing extreme outliers are relatively lower compared to July rainfall.
 Both time series are presented in Figure \ref{fig_tsplots}.
-Subsequently, we call these two datasets as `Monthly dataset' and `Annual dataset', respectively.
+We call these two datasets `July dataset' and `Annual dataset', respectively.